bruj0/EDVBB/README.md

         }
 ```

+# Credits:

-Thanks to NC Sarge for the inserts to create the UI: https://forums.frontier.co.uk/threads/ed-panel-inserts-for-thrustmaster-cougar-pack-mfds.52342/
+* Thanks to NC Sarge for the inserts to create the UI: https://forums.frontier.co.uk/threads/ed-panel-inserts-for-thrustmaster-cougar-pack-mfds.52342/
+* Thanks to BenJuan26 for his ED journal parser: https://github.com/BenJuan26/elite